 Metallic

-METALLIC GASKETS are made from one or a mixture of metals to the shape and scale required.
+Metallic gaskets are made from one or a mixture of metals to the shape and scale required.
 Metallic gaskets often used are ring-type connected (RTJ) gaskets.

 Pipingmart is B2B portal specializes in industrial, metal and piping products.
 Also, share latest information and news related to products, materials and different types grades to help business dealing in this industry.